Robertehill/the-fellowship/README.md

 Afternoon: 	Pat and Robin work on CSS, styling, index.html
 			Robert and Gina work on startGame function
-				For startGame function, we put the form information in a for loop to tally up the checked radio buttons
+				- For startGame function, we put the form information in a for loop to tally up the checked radio buttons
+				- if/else statements after var q1/q2/q3 is there to determine what species player is